Example Trip Itinerary

 There are a huge variety of different vineyards to visit here, ranging from small boutique wineries where you may be shown round by the owners themselves to larger, more modern estates.
 Aside from grapes, all manner of fresh produce is made here, much of which you will find adorning the plates of the excellent restaurants in the area.
 You'll have our top recommendations for activities, vineyards and restaurants so that you can make the most of your time here.

 Today you have a full day in the Winelands with one of our expert wine guides.
 We will communicate your wine preferences before the tour, so that your guide has time to set up any special appointments.
 That way, you will have the best experience possible.
 Typically the regions explored are Stellenbosch, Franschhoek and Paarl, but this depends on your wine tastes.
 On a usual tour, the first stop is Stellenbosch, the second oldest town in South Africa, with canal-lined avenues, and magnificent examples of Cape Dutch architecture.
 Next head over the scenic Helshoogte Pass to Franschhoek, founded by French Huguenots over 350 years ago.
 It's lovely setting and café lined streets will charm you and afford the opportunity to do some shopping too.
+Optional chocolate, cheese and olive tastings can also be arranged with your guide ahead of time.

 Private transfer from Winelands to Cape Town airport